mvolkmann/MyUnixEnv/notes/GoNotes.md

 - to delete a key/value pair, `delete(myMap, key)`
 - to iterate over, `for key, value := range myMap { ... }`

+## Concurrency

+- see Goroutines, Channels, and Select

 ## Goroutines

 - a lightweight thread of execution
 - to create one, proceed any function call with `go`
 - without using `go` the call is synchronous
 - with using `go` the call is asynchronous
+- the `main` function runs in a goroutine

 ## Channels